bloomreach/brxm/essentials/plugin-sdk/archetype/src/main/resources/archetype-resources/README.txt

-Hippo Essentials Plugin Feature
+Essentials Plugin Feature
 ===============================
-This project is a Hippo Essentials Plugin Feature.
-Add it as a dependency to the Essentials module of a Hippo project.
+This project is a Essentials Plugin Feature.
+Add it as a dependency to the Essentials module of a CMS project.
 After a (re)build, it will show up as a Feature in the Feature Library.

 <dependency>